Skip to main content

 If you want to customize U-Boot before building:

-• Boot flow or environment: Adjustments to boot order, boot delay, or GRUB handoff can be made in the environment defaults.
+• Boot flow or environment: Adjust defaults for boot order, boot delay, or GRUB handoff.

 Contributing Back